145. Additional VA Requirements: Recruitment and Consent

 - Researchers must ensure that prospective participants are contacted in person or by letter prior to initiating telephone contact unless written documentation verifies that a prospective participant is willing to be contacted by telephone about the study in question or a specific kind of research.

-- Researchers making initial contact with prospective participants must provide a telephone number or other means for prospective participants to verify that the study is VA research.
+- Researchers making initial contact with prospective participants must provide a telephone number or other means for prospective participants to verify that the study is Department of Veterans Affairs (VA) research.

 - PIs must ensure that subsequent contacts by research team members adhere to the following conditions: